 The training opens dialogue regarding participant leadership around many different issues.
 MVP focuses on: the social construction of masculinity as it relates to unhealthy behavior, sexual objectification of women, sexual harassment, battering, and sexual assault.

 Peer teaching strategies have also been successful, and these can be formal or informal.
 A formal strategy is having student-athletes participate in a “train the trainer” program and empowering them to become a mentor among their peers.
 Informally, this works by discussing with student-athletes their perspectives on issues during a short training period.
 It may be as simple as asking a student-athlete if he agrees with something problematic that one of his teammates has said.
 This gives that student-athlete an opportunity to show leadership by offering a different point of view.

-Interested in brining MVP to your organization?
-Options include:
+Interested in hosting an MVP program at your organization?

-Awareness Raising Session: This gender violence prevention training provides participants with a basis understanding of cultural competency.
+Awareness Raising Session: This gender violence prevention training provides participants with a basic understanding of cultural competency.
 One and a half hours.
 25 participant maximum.

-Train-the-Trainer Institutes: MVP Institutes are three-day interactive trainings designed for adults and adult educators who would like to become certified in gender violence prevention and anti-bullying curriculum.
+Train-the-Trainer Institutes: The MVP Institutes are three-day interactive training at your organization, designed for adults and adult educators who would like to become certified in gender violence prevention and anti-bullying curriculum.
 25 participant maximum.

 Customized Training: These options can be tailored for program and participant needs.
 One and a half hours to three days.

 Individual registration for our quarterly three-day institutes on Northeastern’s campus will posted under our Events page a few months prior to the institute.
 If you have any questions or want to request more information, contact Jarrod Chin at 617.373.8420 or firstname.lastname@example.org.